adamrodrigues11/adamrodrigues11/README.md

 ## Hi, I'm Adam

 I'm a full stack web developer with a background in Mathematical Physics and teaching.
+Actively seeking full-time junior dev opportunities.

 ### Technical Skills: